A Nanocar With Four-Wheel Drive

-There’s a new electric car driving off the lot.
+A new electric car is driving off the lot.
 Because it’s only a few nanometers long and operates at a chilly 7 K (about –447 oF), this little automobile is unlikely to cause any sleepless nights for electric car makers.
-Even so, it’s pretty souped-up as nanocars go, boasting four molecular motor moieties that propel the tiny vehicle along a copper surface with a paddle wheel motion (Nature, DOI:10.1038/nature10587).
+Even so, it’s pretty souped-up as nanocars go, boasting four molecular motor moieties that propel the tiny vehicle along a copper surface with a paddle wheel motion (Nature, DOI: 10.1038/nature10587).

-Unlike previous versions of nanocars, which had to be towed by the tip of a scanning tunneling microscope (STM), this single-molecule coupe moves when an STM tip fires electrons at it, prompting isomerization of the double bonds in its molecular motor “wheels.”
-The unidirectional nature of these motors combined with their stereochemical arrangement on the molecule make the nanocar putt-putt along.
+Previous nanocars either simply diffused along a surface or had to be towed by the tip of a scanning tunneling microscope (STM).
+This new single-molecule coupe moves when an STM tip fires electrons at it, prompting isomerization of the double bonds in its molecular motor “wheels.”
+The unidirectional motors combined with their stereochemical arrangement on the molecule make the nanocar putt-putt along.
 With 10 shots from the STM, the nanocar moves 6 nm forward.

 Join the conversation